useblacksmith/remote-buildkit-terraform/README.md

    terraform apply
    ```

-6. After `terraform apply` is successful, you'll get the public IP of your BuildKit instance.
+5. After `terraform apply` is successful, you'll get the public IP of your BuildKit instance.
 Use this to set the `BUILDKIT_HOST` environment variable.

+6. Set the following environment secrets variables in your GitHub repo:
+   - `BUILDKIT_HOST`: The public IP address of your EC2 instance (you'll get this after applying Terraform).
+   - `AWS_ACCOUNT_ID`: Your AWS account ID.

 ## Terraform Configuration Details